pykeen/pykeen/README.md

-# kg_embeddings_pipeline
+# KEEN
-KEEN is a package for training and evaluating knowledge graph embeddings.
+KEEN (KnowlEdge EmbeddiNgs) is a package for training and evaluating knowledge graph embeddings.
 The system has a modular architecture, and can be configured by the user through the command line interface.

 ## Project Structure